kubakrukar/HabiTech/index.md

 **Submission deadline:** ~~March 1st, 2024~~

-**Late submission possible:**
+**Deadline for Late Submissions (abstracts):** May 6, 2024

-If you decided to go to CHI after workshop deadline, we are happy to still involve you.
-You can submit a short attendee abstracts up until the late deadline.
+If you decided to go to CHI after the workshop's submission deadline, we are happy to still involve you.
+You can submit a short attendee abstracts until the late deadline (May 6, 2024).
+In the abstract please describe your background and interest in the topic.

-Late Deadline for submissions: May 6, 2024
-Type: Abstract describing your background and interest in the topic Notification of acceptance: Within 3 days
+**Notification of acceptance:** Within 3 days

 **Submissions and questions via email to:** [Jakub Krukar](mailto:krukar@uni-muenster.de) (please include 'HabiTech' in the email subject line).